oogoom/Voron-Mods/Extrusion-Plugs/ReadMe.md

 Some simple plugs for the corners of the extrusions.
+Tolerances are TIGHT.
+They are intended to be printed with TPU (Shore 95A), which gives you enough squish to get a snug fit and seal things up.

 Two plugs to go over the blind joints in each corner (total of 8 since the bottom corners don't need them).